 - Trub valve can become clogged

 FastFerment Conical Fermenter Reviews: The Bottom Line

 Overall, the FastFerment conical fermenter is an out of the box thinking product.
 It does a great job of taking advantage of gravity to make racking and trub separation easy.
-This is the big reason why I would recommend this conical fermenter.
+This is a must in 2018 and a big reason why I would recommend this conical fermenter.

 It completely eliminates the need to transfer your beer from primary to secondary fermentation.
 This can take a lot of time and work, and it isn’t necessary when you can completely move the sediment from the beer.
 This method dramatically reduces the risk of oxygen contamination.